Labs64/netlicensing.io/pages/pricing.md

     <div class="col-md-4 col-md-offset-1">
         <h3>Can I cancel anytime?</h3>

         <p>Yes!
-You can cancel your plan anytime you wish and you will not be charged.</p>
+You can cancel your plan anytime you wish and you will not be charged.
+Your annual payment will be refunded pro-rata.</p>
     </div>
 </div>